AmHoTa/sni-proxy-v2ray/README.md

 3- Path for sni dashboard is http://IP_ADDR:5000/sni-admin if you dont use NGINX. <br>
 4- Stop the systemd-resolved.service <br>
 5- Must enter an ip address or range in the whitelisted IPs in CIDR notation!
-0.0.0.0/0 For everyone<br>
+0.0.0.0/0 For everyone<br> 6- the script only works for UBUNTU 24.04 LTS to install packages. and will disable nginx dnsdist & systemd-resolved. <br>

 # Environment Variables: